 Mountain Station is located less than a mile east of South Orange Station, where limited permit parking is available.
-Buses to the Livingston Mall run along South Orange Avenue.
 Easy access to Route 280, the Garden State Parkway and Routes 24 and 78 make north, south and westbound commutes easy.

 South Orange Middle School, 6th through 8th grades.

-All South Orange and Maplewood students attend Columbia High School in Maplewood.
+All South Orange and Maplewood students attend Columbia High School which is in Maplewood.
+Underhill Field, the high school athletic fields and track, is a half-mile from the high school in a residential neighborhood.

 Our Lady of Sorrows Catholic School, nursery, pre-K and kindergarten through 8th grades.

 Bunny’s Sports Bar

 Gaslight Brewery & Restaurant